almaan/sepal/README.md

 either `run` or `analyze`.
-The `analyze` module have different options, to visualize the results (`inspect`), sort the profiles into pattern families (`family`) or subject the identified families to functional enrichment analysis.
+The `analyze` module have different options, to visualize the results (`inspect`), sort the profiles into pattern families (`family`) or subject the identified families to functional enrichment analysis (`fea`).
 For a complete list of commands available, do  `sepal module -h`, where module is one of `run` and `analyze`.
 Below, we illustrate how sepal may be used to find transcription profiles with spatial patterns.